isomerpages/mol-services/_are-you-planning-to/manage-your-family-finances.md

       <label class="tab-label" for="dps-premium">How to Pay Your Premiums</label>
       <div class="tab-content">
    <p>DPS premiums will be automatically deducted from your CPF savings on your annual policy renewal.</p>
-   <p>Alternatively, you can pay your DPS premiums directly to the DPS insurer by cash.</p>
+   <p>Alternatively, you can pay your DPS premiums directly in cash (via GIRO) to the DPS insurer, Great Eastern Life.
+Visit Great Eastern Life's website for more information.</p>
        </div>
     </div>
   </div>